-Notwithstanding the preceding paragraph, eElected Mmembers, eCommittee mMembers and eEmployees may accept token gifts and/or moderate acts of hospitality.
-The offering of all token gifts or acts of hospitality, must -be promptly recorded in the relevant register kept by the City, whether accepted or not.
+Notwithstanding the preceding paragraph, Elected Members, Committee Members and Employees may accept token gifts and/or moderate acts of hospitality.
+The offering of all token gifts or acts of hospitality, must be promptly recorded in the relevant register kept by the City, whether accepted or not.